-DearWendy.com, launched in January 2011 and updated daily, is a place for people to pose questions about the relationship issues in their lives and get the kind of advice and feedback their best friend is probably too skeerd to give them.
-(You can read the site’s most popular posts here).
-DearWendy.com is inspired by the column of the same name, which became popular on TheFrisky.com, a lady-centric site originally owned and operated by Turner Media.
-The column has been featured regularly on CNN.com, and quoted and excerpted in places like “The Washington Post” and NPR.org.
-DearWendy.com is run by Wendy Atterberry who lives in Brooklyn, New York with her husband, Drew, their baby boy, Jackson, and their two cats, Simone and Miles.
+Hi, I’m Wendy and I launched this site in January 2011 as a place for people to pose questions about their relationship issues and get the kind of advice and feedback their best friend is probably too skeerd to give them.
+(You can read the site’s archives here, and some of the most popular posts here).
+DearWendy.com is inspired by the column of the same name, which gained popularity when it was featured regularly on CNN.com, starting in 2008.

-I was born on Okinawa, Japan in 1976.
-Her parents were/are educators on military bases and she spent her whole childhood moving from one military installation to another, including stops in: Chinhae, Korea; Tokyo, Japan; Seoul, Korea; and Osterholz and Bitburg, Germany.
-Her roots are in the Midwest where she and her family spent every summer shuttling between St. Louis, Missouri and Springfield, Illinois.
-She split the difference after high school and went to college in Missouri, and lived in Chicago for most of her 20s.
+I was born on Okinawa, Japan in 1976 and spent my childhood in Korea, Japan, and Germany.
+My roots are in the Midwest where my family spent every summer shuttling between St. Louis, Missouri and Springfield, Illinois.
+I attended college in Springfield, Missouri (where my parents retired to in 2013) and lived in Chicago for most of my 20s.

-Somewhere along the way from Okinawa to Brooklyn, Wendy picked up a lot about the way people relate to each other and how universal the “human condition” really is.
+Somewhere along the way from Okinawa to Brooklyn, I picked up a lot about the way people relate to each other and how universal the “human condition” really is.
 The things we want — love, understanding, acceptance and companionship — and the way we’d like to achieve them — the path of least resistance — are pretty universal.
 But sometimes we need help figuring out what is what.
 And that’s where this site comes in.
-This is very much a community effort and Wendy welcomes your comments, letters, and constructive criticism.
-(For information about her commenting policy, as well as other frequently asked questions, check out her FAQ page).
+This is very much a community effort and I welcome your comments and emails.
+Pour yourself a drink, pull up a seat, and jump right in.